 AROUND THE ISLAND.

-I hired a motorbike from Tiewson at 250baht per day and checked the rest of the island.
-A good concrete road runs from the southern pier to the two northern piers and then around to a bay about three quarters of the way along the west coast.
+Both trips I hired a moped (250 baht 2008 from Thiwson (fair)/400 2014 from Ban Taraanya (a bit high), and checked the island out.
+A concrete road runs from the southern pier past the two northern piers and then around to Loh Poh Bay bay about three quarters of the way along the west coast.
+In 2008 the road was in very good condition but 2014 saw some rough patches in the more heavily used sections.
 There is ribbon development in patches right along this road, along with lots of cash-cropping, and rubber plantations, even some padi areas - and a lot of unused land - plus about 5 villages - the largest being the north-east pier town of Ban Chong Lad.
 However this is considerably smaller than Yao Noi’s biggest town - ditto total population.

-From the north west bay, the road continues along the west coast to rejoin the main north-south road about mid-island - however this section is dirt and was badly cut up after rain, so I gave it a miss and retraced my path.
+From the north west bay, the road continues along the west coast to rejoin the main north-south road about mid-island - however this section is dirt and was badly cut up after rain and I'm no dirt road motorcyclists, so I gave it a miss and retraced my path.